Table of Contents

-On the other hand, many skis were replaced by a foam core.
-The foam based inner core makes the cross-country skis lighter than their counterparts.
-Also, the construction of a foam-based ski is relatively easier as it absorbs different vibrations and facilitates the manufacturer in designing the curves.
-And since most of these foam-based cores are made from polyurethane, these skis end up costing less than the wooden ones.
+On the other hand, many cross country skis were replaced by a foam core.
+The foam based inner core makes the cross country skis lighter than their counterparts.
+Also, the construction of a foam-based cross country ski is relatively easier as it absorbs different vibrations and facilitates the manufacturer in designing the curves.
+And since most of these foam-based cores are made from polyurethane, these cross country skis end up costing less than the wooden ones.

-You must have also heard about another material used in the skis – the aluminum-cored skis.
+You must have also heard about another material used in the cross country skis – the aluminum-cored skis.
 In these skis, the aluminum metal is patterned in the form of a honeycomb.
-The positive aspect of these strong aluminum-based skis is that they are lighter as compared to the wooden-core ones, but are way better in terms of flexibility.
+The positive aspect of these strong aluminum-based cross country skis is that they are lighter as compared to the wooden-core skis, but are way better in terms of flexibility.

-The exterior part of all the skis can be manufactured using either fiberglass, carbon fibers, or epoxy.
+The exterior part of all cross country skis can be manufactured using either fiberglass, carbon fibers, or epoxy.

-The base of cross-country skis – the bottom part of the skis that touch the snowy slopes – is generally made using polyethylene.
-The downside of using polyethylene base in cross-country skis is that it gets damaged to scratching.
-When you are on a cross-country ski adventure, skiing alongside stones and ice, resulting in constant friction on this base, and as a result, the polyethylene base gets scratched.
+The base of cross country skis – the bottom part of the skis that touch the snowy slopes – is generally made using polyethylene.
+The downside of using polyethylene base in cross country skis is that it gets damaged to scratching.
+When you are on a cross country ski adventure, skiing alongside stones and ice, resulting in constant friction on this base, and as a result, the polyethylene base gets scratched.
 Also, the harsh UV rays break down polyethylene.
-For this reason, you must have noticed that many ski repairing companies and skiers themselves use a polyethylene candle wax to fix these scratches.
+For this reason, you must have noticed that many ski repairing companies and cross country skiers themselves use a polyethylene candle wax to fix these scratches.

 The edges of your cross-country skis are generally made of metal, primarily steel.
 This provides extra strength to your cross-country skis.